 What should I avoid while taking Triumeq?

-Taking Triumeq will not prevent you from passing HIV to other people.
+Using abacavir, dolutegravir, and lamivudine will not prevent your disease from spreading.
 Do not have unprotected sex or share razors or toothbrushes.
 Talk with your doctor about safe ways to prevent HIV transmission during sex.
 Sharing drug or medicine needles is never safe, even for a healthy person.

 Triumeq side effects

 Call your doctor at once if you have symptoms of an allergic reaction from two or more of these specific side effect groups:

 Group 3 - nausea, vomiting, diarrhea, stomach pain;

 Group 4 - general ill feeling, extreme tiredness, body aches;

 Group 5 - shortness of breath, cough, sore throat.